uncellon/uncellon/README.md

 ### Hello there 👋

 My name is Dmitry Plastinin.
-I was born on October 10, 1998 with a bottle of vodka 🍾 in one hand, a balala 🎸 in the other, and a classic PC104 keyboard ⌨ in the third.
+I was born on October 10, 1998 with a bottle of vodka 🍾 in one hand, a balalaika 🎸 in the other, and a classic PC104 keyboard ⌨ in the third as all Russians should.

+On my GitHub page you could find examples of ugly 🤢 like my English language skills (maybe not), unreadable 🥵 (maybe not) but functionality 🙂 repositories.

 <!--
 **uncellon/uncellon** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.